 How to Cook Chickpeas in a Slow Cooker

 If you’re using a slow cooker, cover soaked beans in 6 cups of water.
 Cook on high for 4 to 6 hours or on low for 8 hours, with or without your desired spices.

 How To Cook Canned Chickpeas

-First, drain the aquafaba from your can of chickpeas.
-Then, using a strainer, rinse the beans under running water to further rid them of additives that came with the aquafaba.
+First, drain the liquid from your can of chickpeas.
+Then, using a strainer, rinse the beans under running water.

 Roasting Tinned Chickpeas